Thunderbolts at

 In late 2005 I was contacted by the Cooke County Tx.
 Emergency Management Coordinator about the community of Moss Lake Tx.
 He said that they were looking for some warning sirens and that he had given them my name and number.
 It was Cooke County EM who contacted me about the town of Valley View needing help with their siren.
 After talking with the Moss Lake VFD chief I told him that I had a couple of Thunderbolt sirens that were available.
-One siren was the Thunderbolt siren I had sitting in my garage after restoring it and the other was a Thunderbolt siren I got from the city of Gainesville earlier in 2005.
-I told the Moss Lake chief that I still needed to go through and check the Gainesville siren before it could go back into service.
-That siren was in very good shape except of a smashed rotator box that was damaged during removal but the rest of the siren was almost like new.
+One siren was the first Thunderbolt siren I had restored and the other was a Thunderbolt siren I got from the city of Gainesville earlier in 2005.
+I told the Moss Lake fire chief that I still needed to go through and check the Gainesville siren before it could go back into service.
+That siren was in very good shape except for a smashed rotator box that was damaged during removal but the rest of the siren was almost like new.

 Below are photos and a description of what was done with these sirens and their installation at Moss Lake Tx.